tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/querying-documentdb-resources-using-the-rest-api.md

 }
 ```

-For more information on the DocumentDB SQL Language, see [Query with DocumentDB SQL](http://azure.microsoft.com/documentation/articles/documentdb-sql-query).
+For more information on the DocumentDB API SQL Language, see [Query with DocumentDB API SQL](http://azure.microsoft.com/documentation/articles/documentdb-sql-query).

 ## Response Details
 The following are common status codes returned by this operation.
-For information about error status codes, please see [HTTP Status Codes for DocumentDB](http-status-codes-for-documentdb.md).
+For information about error status codes, please see [HTTP Status Codes for Azure Cosmos DB](http-status-codes-for-documentdb.md).

 |**Code**|**Description**|
 |-|-|